 In 1765, newspaper headlines screamed of a monstrous creature that became known as la bête de Gevaudan (The Beast of Gévaudan).
 The beast made its first appearance 20 December 1764, when it devoured a little girl herding cattle at St. Flour in Provence.
 The second attack occurred a week later on the 27th of December.
 This time a woman (19 or 20 years old) was “torn to pieces … at Bounesal, near Mende.
 The next day [the beast] appeared in the woods of St. Martin de Born, and was about to spring upon a girl of twelve years.”
 It would have eaten her too, if not for her father.
 He was nearby and kept the animal at bay until some horned cattle came along and scared the beast away.
 Continue reading

 The first idea of a balloon being filled with hydrogen was made by Joseph Black, a nineteenth century Scottish physician and chemist.
-His idea later helped to bring about the first recorded manned flight made by the Montgolfier brothers on 21 November 1783.
+His idea later helped to bring about the first recorded manned flight in a balloon belonging to the Montgolfier brothers on 21 November 1783.
 This flight left from the garden of the Château de la Muette in the Bois de Boulogne with pilots, Jean-François Pilâtre de Rozier and François Laurent d’Arlandes, and covered about 5½ miles in 25 minutes.

 Rozier decided to leave the ground again on 23 June 1784.
 This time he was accompanied by Joseph Proust, an actor and a French chemist.
 The June flight involved a modified version of the Montgolfier brothers’s first balloon, and it was christened La Marie-Antoinette after the French Queen.
 The balloon took off in front of the King of France and King Gustav III of Sweden.
 It flew north at an altitude of approximately 1.8 miles and traveled over 32 miles in 45 minutes.
 The cold and turbulence forced the balloonists to descend just past Luzarches, which is near the Chantilly forest.
 However, the flight was still amazing because it set records for speed, altitude, and distance traveled.
 Continue reading